applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/applications/biological-diversity.md

 Name: ANOSIM results, dtype: object
 ```

-Why do you think the distribution of distances between people has such as larger range than the distribution of distances within people in this particular example?
+Why do you think the distribution of distances between people has a greater range than the distribution of distances within people in this particular example?

 Here we used ANOSIM testing whether our with and between category groups differ.
 This test is specifically designed for distance matrices, and it accounts for the fact that the values are not independent of one another.
 For example, if one of our samples was very different from all of the others, all of the distances associated with that sample would be large.
 It's very important to choose the appropriate statistical test to use.
 One free resource for helping you do that is [*The Guide to Statistical Analysis in Microbial Ecology (GUSTAME)*](http://mb3is.megx.net/gustame).
 If you're getting started in microbial ecology, I recommend spending some time studying GUSTAME.